 Season the chicken with salt and pepper before adding it to a non-stick skillet over medium heat.
 Cook the chicken for 5-6 minutes per side.
 You’ll want the internal temperature to be 165 degrees Fahrenheit to ensure doneness.
 Once the chicken is cooked, set it aside to rest.
 Cooking time will vary based on the thickness of the chicken.

 After the pasta and chicken are cooked, you’ll begin the sauce.
 Grab an oven safe saute pan and add the olive oil, garlic and onions.
 Season it with salt and pepper.
 Once the onion and garlic are soft and fragrant, add the red bell peppers and tomatoes.
 Simmer for 4-5 minutes before adding the enchilada sauce, pasta water, and cream cheese.
 Use a whisk to make sure the cream cheese is well incorporated.

-Once the sauce simmers for a few minutes add the pasta and toss it together until it will coated.
+Once the sauce simmers for a few minutes, add the pasta and toss it together until it is well coated.
 Next, you’ll nestle in the chicken breasts.
 Top the dish with mozzarella cheese, then broil for 2-3 minutes until the cheese is melted and bubbly.

 Top the entire dish with grilled corn kernels, sliced jalapeno, minced black olives, chopped scallions and fresh sliced avocado.
-You can also serve a few fresh lime wedges on the side as well.
+You can also serve a few fresh lime wedges on the side.
 Serve hot.
-This chicken enchilada pasta recipe make four light dinner servings or two hearty servings.
+This chicken enchilada pasta recipe makes four light dinner servings or two hearty servings.
 Please see below for nutritional information.

 Store any leftover chicken enchilada pasta in an airtight container in the refrigerator for three to four days.
 Reheat in the microwave until heated through.
 Looking for something sweet to finish off the evening?
 Cool down with this chocolate nice cream after dinner.
 It’s creamy, light and Healthyish.